AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/working-with-git/troubleshooting-commits.md

 In some cases, you may try to commit a file that does not show up in the `Unstaged files` section of GitKraken.
 If the file is not there, than you cannot stage it and make a commit.
+This is likely because Git is intentionally ignoring that file.

 We have set up a [`.gitignore` file](https://docs.github.com/en/get-started/getting-started-with-git/ignoring-files) in the root directory of this repository that will tell Git to ignore certain files.
 Any files with a matching extension or path listed in the `.gitignore` will not be allowed to be committed to the repository.